Bird Camera: Capturing Nature’s Beauty Up Close

 b.
 Night Vision Capability

 Some bird species are more active during dawn, dusk, or nighttime.
-A bird camera with night vision capability allows you to capture clear footage even in low-light conditions.
+A camera with night vision capability allows you to capture clear footage even in low-light conditions.

 c.
 Wireless Connectivity and Mobile Access